alefragnani/vscode-project-manager/README.md

 ### Save Project

-You can save the current project in the manager at any time.
-You just need to type a name.
-It even suggests a name to you _automatically_ :)
+You can save the current folder/workspace as a **Project** at any time.
+You just need to type its name.

 ![Save](images/project-manager-save.png)

+> It suggests a name to you _automatically_ :)

 ### Edit Projects

-For easier customization of your project list, you can edit the `projects.json` file directly inside **Code**.
+For easier customization of your project list, you can edit the `projects.json` file, directly inside **Code**.
 Just execute `Project Manager: Edit Projects` and the `projects.json` file is opened.
 Simple as this:

 ```json
 [